shefing/payload-tools/packages/authors-info/README.md

 plugins: [
     ...plugins,
     addAuthorsFields({
-      excludedCollections: [],
-      usernameField: 'fullName',
-    }),
+      excludedCollections: [],//array of collections names to exclude excludedGlobals:[], // array of globals names to exclude
+      usernameField: 'fullName', //name field to use from Users collection, 'user' by default }),
 ```

-### Configuration

-- `excludedCollections`: array of collections names to exclude

-- `excludedGlobals`: array of globals names to exclude

-- `usernameField`: name field to use from Users collection, 'user' by default

 The dates are presented relatively using moment.js anywhere using CreatedAtCell type
 ![img_2.png](./images/img_2.png)